 Although I was finding some relief in the elimination style diet I was prescribed, it was still a band-aid to deeper seated issues that I had to address, and which I will talk about in Part 2 of this series.
 However, this was the start of my healing process and my journey into learning more about my body, and understanding how food, emotions, and spirituality play in the overall picture of our health.

 It’s not always about exercising, or cardio, or weights.

 It’s not always about nutrition or dieting.

 Achieving true health encompasses everything about who you are as an individual, from the physical, mental, emotional and spiritual aspects.
 This is what I aim to achieve throughout this blog series.

 It’s not always about what’s on the surface that matters.

-In the next post, I will intimately describe how I began to face a lifelong struggle with my sexuality, my year of not working (which I dub my sabbatical) and the start of my spiritual practice.
-All of which played a pivotal role in discovering who I am as an individual, and helped sparked the process of living a healthier and more authentic life.
+In the next post, I will intimately describe how I began to face a lifelong struggle with my sexuality, my year of not working (which I dub my Sabbatical) and the start of my spiritual practice.
+All of which played a pivotal role in discovering who I am as an individual, and helped spark the process of living a healthier and more authentic life.

 As I wrap up this first post, I want to thank you for reading, and thank you for allowing me the space to share my story with you.
 I hope that through this, you are able to find comfort and inspiration to continue on your own healing path.